dotnet/EntityFramework.Docs/entity-framework/core/modeling/value-conversions.md

 [!code-csharp[ConfigureKeyValueObjects](../../../samples/core/Modeling/ValueConversions/KeyValueObjects.cs?name=ConfigureKeyValueObjects)]

 > [!NOTE]
-> Currently key properties with conversions cannot use generated key values.
-Vote for [GitHub issue #11597](https://github.com/dotnet/efcore/issues/11597) to have this limitation removed.
+> Key properties with conversions can only use generated key values starting with EF Core 7.0.

 ### Use ulong for timestamp/rowversion